pipiscrew/small_prjs/js_serviceworker/readme.md

 you still using google apps after all (????)

+Searching on the web, found the `unServiceWorker.ps1`, see the [powershell](https://github.com/pipiscrew/small_prjs/tree/master/powershell) folder.

 ---

 Initially all this information drafted [here](https://www.pipiscrew.com/threads/webrowser-service-workers.99503/) and is not happened in a week!